alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 [The Physical Basis of The Direction of Time](https://www.springer.com/gp/book/9783540680000) will give you endless pleasure.
 Warning: full of complex equations and not for the faint of heart.

+I cannot resist linking to the [supposed advice](http://www.eoht.info/page/Neumann-Shannon%20anecdote) of von Neumann, one of the greatest physicists and mathematicians of the 20th century, to Shannon, the father of Information Theory:

+> You should call [your measure of information] entropy:
+> [...] nobody knows what entropy is,
+> so in a debate you will always have the advantage.

 ### Acknowledgements